Alexzoofficial/Alexzo/replit.md

 # Alexzo - AI-Powered Platform

 ## Overview
 This is a Next.js application called "Alexzo" - an AI-powered platform that transforms ideas with cutting-edge AI technology.
-The project has been successfully set up to run in the Replit environment.
+The project has been successfully migrated from Supabase to Firebase and set up to run in the Replit environment.

 ## Project Architecture
 - **Framework**: Next.js 15.2.4 with TypeScript
 - **UI Library**: Radix UI components with Tailwind CSS
-- **Authentication**: Supabase (with demo mode fallback)
+- **Authentication**: Firebase Auth with Google OAuth (migrated from Supabase)
+- **Database**: Firestore (migrated from Supabase)
 - **Styling**: Tailwind CSS with custom theming
 - **Analytics**: Google Analytics integration
 - **Development Server**: Running on port 5000 with 0.0.0.0 binding